SheenyxX/SQL_Data_Transformation/README.md

         Age
 )

--- Final Select Statement with derived metrics and segmentation SELECT
+SELECT
     customer_key,
     customer_number,
     customer_name,
     Age,
     CASE
-        WHEN Age < 20 THEN 'Under 20'                 -- Youth segment
+        WHEN Age < 20 THEN 'Under 20'
-        WHEN Age BETWEEN 20 AND 29 THEN '20-29'       -- Young adult
+        WHEN Age BETWEEN 20 AND 29 THEN '20-29'
-        WHEN Age BETWEEN 30 AND 39 THEN '30-39'       -- Early career
+        WHEN Age BETWEEN 30 AND 39 THEN '30-39'
-        WHEN Age BETWEEN 40 AND 49 THEN '40-49'       -- Mid-career
+        WHEN Age BETWEEN 40 AND 49 THEN '40-49'
-        ELSE '50 and Above'                           -- Senior segment END AS age_group,
+        ELSE '50 and Above'
+    END AS age_group,
     CASE
-        WHEN lifespan >= 12 AND total_sales > 5000 THEN 'VIP'            -- High-value customers
+        WHEN lifespan >= 12 AND total_sales > 5000 THEN 'VIP'
-        WHEN lifespan >= 12 AND total_sales <= 5000 THEN 'Regular'       -- Standard customers
+        WHEN lifespan >= 12 AND total_sales <= 5000 THEN 'Regular'
-        ELSE 'New'                                                       -- Recent customers
+        ELSE 'New'
     END AS customer_segment,
     total_orders,
     last_order_date,
-    DATEDIFF(month, last_order_date, GETDATE()) AS recency,              -- Months since last purchase total_sales,
+    DATEDIFF(month, last_order_date, GETDATE()) AS recency,
+    total_sales,
     total_quantity,
     total_products,
     lifespan,
-    -- Compute average order value (AOV)
     CASE
         WHEN total_sales = 0 THEN 0
         ELSE total_sales / total_orders
     END AS avg_order_value,
-    -- Compute average monthly spend
     CASE
         WHEN lifespan = 0 THEN total_sales
         ELSE total_sales / lifespan